 A chronic, recurrent disorder.
 Classic lesion is a well-marginated, erythematous plaque with silvery-white surface scale.
 Distribution includes extensor surfaces (i.e., knees, elbows, and buttocks); may also involve palms and scalp (particularly anterior scalp margin).
 Associated findings include psoriatic arthritis (Chap.
-163) and nail changes (onycholysis, pitting, or thickening of nail plate with accumulation of subungual debris).
+161) and nail changes (onycholysis, pitting or thickening of nail plate with accumulation of subungual debris).

 Maintain cutaneous hydration; topical glucocorticoids; topical vitamin D analogue (calcipotriol) and retinoid (tazarotene); UV light (PUVA, when UV used in combination with psoralens); for severe disease methotrexate or cyclosporine; acitretin can also be used but is teratogenic.
-Ustekinumab (human monoclonal antibody that blocks IL-12 and IL-23), apremilast (phosphodiesterase 4 inhibitor), secukinumab (anti IL-17), or ixekizumab (anti IL-17) can be considered for chronic, moderate to severe plaque psoriasis and are also approved for psoriatic arthritis.
-Guselkumab (anti IL-23) is approved for moderate to severe plaque psoriasis.
-Etanercept (dimeric fusion protein: TNF receptor/Fc human IgG1), infliximab, adalimumab, and certolizumab pegol (monoclonal antibodies directed against TNF) are approved for psoriasis and psoriatic arthritis.
+Ustekinumab (human monoclonal antibody that blocks IL-12 and IL-23) or apremilast (phosphodiesterase 4 inhibitor) can be considered for chronic, moderate to severe plaque psoriasis.
+Etanercept (dimeric fusion protein: TNF receptor/Fc human IgG1), infliximab, and adalimumab (monoclonal antibodies directed against TNF) are approved for psoriasis and psoriatic arthritis.

 A self-limited condition lasting 3–8 weeks.
 Initially, there is a single 2- to 6-cm annular salmon-colored patch (herald patch) with a peripheral rim of scale, followed in days to weeks by a generalized eruption involving the trunk and proximal extremities.
 Individual lesions are similar to but smaller than the herald patch and are arranged in symmetric fashion with long axis of each individual lesion along skin lines of cleavage.
 Appearance may be similar to that of secondary syphilis.